 Credit Rating Agencies

 A.M.
-Best and Standard and Poor’s (S&P) are independent financial and credit rating agencies that provide in-depth analysis of a life insurance company’s (or other entity) qualitative and quantitative financial strength They provide opinions on the ability of the life insurance company to meet its financial obligations.
+Best and Standard and Poor’s (S&P) are independent financial and credit rating agencies that provide in-depth analysis of a life insurance company’s (or other entity) qualitative and quantitative financial strength.
+They offer opinions on the ability of the life insurance company to meet its financial obligations.
 Here are some examples of the information reviewed by credit rating agencies:

 - Operating performance and plans